-Regents Course - curriculum prepared by the State Education Department and evaluated through Regents exams in specific core courses.
-Please refer to the charts on pages 4 & 5 for Regents requirements.
 Regents Diploma - an endorsement by New York State for students who have passed a minimum number of approved New York State assessments, including Regents exams with grades of 65 or above.
-Regents Diploma with Advanced Designation - an endorsement by New York State for students who have passed a minimum number of approved New York State assessments, including Regents exams with grades of 65 or above, plus additional Regents exams with grades of 65 or above.
+Regents Diploma with Advanced Designation - an endorsement by New York State for students who have met the Regents Diploma requirements and have passed an additional number of Regents exams or approved alternate New York State assessments.
 (See page 5.)
-Regents with Honors / Regents with Advanced Designation with Honors - Students can earn honors distinction by successfully achieving an overall average of 90 or above on required Regents exams.
-Regents with Advanced Designation - Mastery - Students may achieve a mastery notation on their diploma in Science and/or Mathematics by scoring 85 or better on 3 Regents exams in the corresponding subject.
+Regents with Honors or Advanced Designation Regents with Honors - Students can earn honors distinction by successfully achieving an overall average of 90 or above on required Regents exams.
+Regents with Advanced Designation - Mastery - Students who have met Advanced Designation requirements may achieve a mastery notation on their diploma in Science and/or Mathematics by scoring 85 or better on three Regents exams in the corresponding subject.
 Diploma with Career and Technical Education Endorsement - Received when a passing score on state assessments as listed for specific diplomas is achieved along with successful completion of the technical assessment designated for a particular approved Career and Technical Education program.
 New York State Seal of Biliteracy (NYSSB): The NYSSB will be awarded by the Commissioner to students who meet criteria established by the Board of Regents.
 The participating students must achieve a high level of proficiency in English and in one or more other languages.
 The seal will be attached to diplomas and noted on transcripts of graduates who have attained the Seal of Biliteracy criteria.
-Promotion:
+New York State Seal of Civic Readiness (NYSSCR): The NYSSCR will be granted to students who meet the criteria set forth by the NYS Department of Education.
+The participating students must meet the necessary criteria to demonstrate civic knowledge and civic participation.
+The seal will be attached to diplomas and noted on transcripts of graduates who have attained the Seal of Civic Readiness criteria.
+Physical Education: